dstackai/dstack/docs/docs/concepts/gateways.md

 # Gateways

 Gateways handle the ingress traffic of running services.
+They provide [services](services.md) with HTTPS domains, handle authentication, distribute load, and perform auto-scaling.
 In order to run a service, you need to have at least one gateway set up.

+!!! info "dstack Sky"
     If you're using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}, the gateway is already set up for you.

 ## Configuration